DehuaZhao/doubanjiang/README_en.md

 }
 ```

-Amusingly enough, in an [article by the CEO of Douban.com (in Chinese)][douban-movie-qna], he claims that Movie rating is translated into 0-10 from the original user stars.
-Unfortunately, that is not how they implement this.
+Ironically, the CEO of Douban.com claimed in an [article (in Chinese)][douban-movie-qna], the movie ratings on Douban is translated into the scale of 0 to 10 from the original stars that users give out.
+Unfortunately, that is not exactly how they implement this.

 ## How this extension works

 Add __[doubanjiang][doubanjiang-ext-page]__ to Chrome.
-It will auto convert using ratings shown at movie info page at movie.douban.com, putting the translated score at right side of the original score.
+It will automatically put a corrected score on the right-hand side of the original score at every Douban Movie info page.

 [readme-zh]: https://github.com/DehuaZhao/doubanjiang/blob/master/README.md